jmoraguiardENTI/IntroGitkrakenUnity20192020/README.md

 # IntroGitkrakenUnity20192020
-projecte d'exemple per a Projecte I
+Projecte d'exemple per a Projecte I.

+by Joan Mora